Los Angeles Memorial Coliseum: The Story of an L.A. Icon

-Along with the new Los Angeles Stadium at Hollywood Park, the Coliseum will co-host the opening and closing ceremonies of the 2028 Summer Olympic Games.
+Along with SoFi Stadium at Hollywood Park, the Coliseum will co-host the opening and closing ceremonies of the 2028 Summer Olympic Games.

 Bruce Springsteen & The E Street Band concluded their Born in the U.S.A.
 Tour with a four-night stand at the Coliseum on Sept.
 27, 29-30 and Oct.
 2, 1985.
-The shows were recorded and eight songs from the Sept.
-30 concert appear on their 1986 box set, Live/1975–85.
-The Sept.
-30 performance of Edwin Starr’s War was released as the first single from Live/1975-85.
+The shows were recorded and eight songs from the September 30 concert appear on their 1986 box set, Live/1975–85.
+The September 30 performance of Edwin Starr’s "War" was released as the first single from Live/1975-85.
 The music video is a straight concert filming of the Coliseum performance.

 Memorial Court of Honor

-Located at the historic Coliseum peristyle, the 62 plaques that comprise the Memorial Court of Honor commemorate outstanding persons or events (athletic or otherwise) that have made an impact on the Los Angeles Memorial Coliseum.
+Located at the famed Peristyle, the 64 plaques that comprise the Memorial Court of Honor commemorate outstanding persons or events (athletic or otherwise) that have made an impact on the Coliseum.